aazaff/teachPaleobiology/LabExercise5.md

 # Let's create a character matrix where the first column is the fossil occurence, and the second column is the grid it occurs in
 GeneraGrids = cbind(genus=as.character(as.data.frame(Silurian)[Intersects[,"row"],"genus"]),grid=Intersects[,"col"])

-# Let's turn it into a presecen/absence matrix, where the columns are each a genus, the rows are an equal-area grid, and the cells are
+# Let's turn it into a presence/absence matrix, where the columns are each a genus, the rows are an equal-area grid, and the cells are
 # the number of individuals of that genus in that grid.
+GeneraGrids = velociraptr::presenceMatrix(GeneraGrids,Rows="grid",Columns="genus")
+# Then we will want to cull out grids where there are no genera found
-GeneraGrids = velociraptr::presence(GeneraGrids,Rows="grid",Columns="genus")
+GeneraGrids = velociraptr::cullMatrix(GeneraGrids,1,1)

+# Finally, we can use the specaccum() function from the vegan package to calculate and plot our accumulation curve
+plot(vegan::specaccum(GeneraGrids,"random"))
 ````

+## Accumulation Curve: Question
+1. Use the `GeneraGrids` contingency table that we created in the previous section.
+Create your *own* function that calculates expected diversity.